iCharlesHu/swift-experimental-subprocess/README.md

 ### `OutputProtocol`

 `OutputProtocol` defines the set of methods that a type must implement to serve as the output target for a subprocess.
-Similarly to `InputProtocol`, developers should utilize the built-in concrete `Output` types provided with `Subprocess` whenever feasible; alternatively, they can create a type that conforms to `ManagedOutputProtocol` and implements `func output(from:) throws -> OutputType` for custom outputs.
+Similarly to `InputProtocol`, developers should utilize the built-in concrete `Output` types provided with `Subprocess` whenever feasible.

+`OutputProtocol` was primarily designed with `RawSpan` as the primary "currency type".
+When `RawSpan` is not available, or when the `SubprocessSpan` trait is off, `OutputProtocol` falls back to `Sequence<UInt8>`.

 The core `Subprocess` module comes with the following concrete output types: